Gaurav-576/SQL-Database-ChatBot/README.md

 ## Contact

-For any questions or issues, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+For any questions or issues, feel free to open an issue at [QueryBot](https://github.com/Gaurav-576/QueryBot).

+---

+## Support and Contribution

+If you find this project useful, please give it a ⭐️ by starring the repository.
+Contributions are always welcome, whether it's to improve features or fix bugs!